stackrev/vue_mobiledetection/article/readme.md

     rgcfaIncludeGoogle = true
 }
 ```
-And sync your device prjeect again with *npx cap sync*.
+Sync your device project again with *npx cap sync*.

-To connect to firebase and the authentication service, we need a signin certificate, create it with your keytool and check its content:
+To connect to firebase and the authentication service, we need a sign-in certificate, create it with your keytool and check its content:

 ```bash
 keytool -genkey -v -keystore $HOME\\.android\\debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000